-Dr. Rosenbaum’s passion for coaching shines through his curriculum.
+“Dr. Rosenbaum’s passion for coaching shines through his curriculum.
 It’s easy to understand the concepts behind Professional Coaching, but it’s the classroom application which ASPC training provides you that helps re-pattern your responses to better accommodate your client’s best interest, giving you the confidence to move forward with your journey as a successful life coach.
-Thank you, Dr. Rosenbaum, for doing what you do, and making this training accessible!!” – Krissy, Massage Therapist
+Thank you, Dr. Rosenbaum, for doing what you do, and making this training accessible!!” – Krissy, CPC, Class of 2013

-  At ASPLC, we train our students to first master the coaching foundations and then develop their coaching toolbox.
+At ASPC, we train our students to first master the coaching foundations and then develop their coaching toolbox.

-  Review the general curriculum for our Certified Life Coach (CLC) program below.
+Review the general curriculum for our Certified Professional Coach (CPC) program below.
 If you have questions after reviewing our program, please contact us at firstname.lastname@example.org.
 We will be happy to answer your questions.

-  Certified Life Coach (CLC) Training Program (60 Credit Hours)
+Certified Professional Coach (CPC) Training Program (60 Credit Hours)

 1. The Ethics of Coaching